Read Between the Layers: Leveraging Multi-Layer Representations for Rehearsal-Free Continual Learning with Pre-Trained

-We provide a summary of the datasets compared in the main experiments in \cref{table:datasets-overview}.
-CIFAR-100 (\textbf{CIFAR}) contains 100 classes of natural images of different domains and topics and can be considered relatively in-distribution with the pre-train domain of ImageNet-1K and ImageNet-21K.
-ImageNet-R (\textbf{IN-R}) contains image categories overlapping with ImageNet-1K, but is a selection of out-of-distribution samples for the pre-train dataset that are either hard examples or newly collected data of different styles.
-ImageNet-A (\textbf{IN-A}) likewise has overlapped categories with ImageNet-1K, but comprises real-world adversarially filtered images that fool existing ImageNet pre-trained classifiers.
+\paragraph{Datasets for the CIL/OCL settings.} CIFAR-100 (\textbf{CIFAR}) comprises 100 classes of natural images across various domains and topics, aligning relatively closely with the pre-training domains of ImageNet-1K and ImageNet-21K in terms of distribution.
+ImageNet-R (\textbf{IN-R}) consists of image categories that overlap with ImageNet-1K, yet it features out-of-distribution samples for the pre-training dataset, including challenging examples or newly collected data of various styles.
+Similarly, ImageNet-A (\textbf{IN-A}) shares categories with ImageNet-1K but encompasses real-world, adversarially filtered images designed to deceive existing classifiers pre-trained on ImageNet.
 The Caltech-UCSD Birds-200-2011 (\textbf{CUB}) dataset is a specialized collection of labeled images of 200 bird species, encompassing a diverse range of poses and backgrounds.
 OmniBenchmark (\textbf{OB}) serves as a compact benchmark designed to assess the generalization capabilities of pre-trained models across semantic super-concepts or realms, encompassing images of 300 categories that represent distinct concepts.
-The Visual Task Adaptation Benchmark (\textbf{VTAB}) as used in our work is a composition of the five datasets Resisc45~\cite{cheng_resisc45_2017}, DTD~\cite{cimpoi_dtd_2014}, Pets~\cite{parkhi_pets_2012}, EuroSAT~\cite{helber_eurosat_2019}, and Flowers~\cite{nilsback_flowers_2006}, that are learned consecutively to emulate the emergence of different domains.
+The Visual Task Adaptation Benchmark (\textbf{VTAB}) as used in our work is a composition of the five datasets Resisc45~\citep{cheng_resisc45_2017}, DTD~\citep{cimpoi_dtd_2014}, Pets~\citep{parkhi_pets_2012}, EuroSAT~\citep{helber_eurosat_2019}, and Flowers~\citep{nilsback_flowers_2006} and is commonly split into $T=5$ tasks in the CL version.
 The Stanford Cars-196 (\textbf{Cars}) dataset comprises images of cars belonging to one of 196 unique combinations of model and make.